-On the other hand, if a net is not k-safe for any k, then there are infinitely many reachable markings, and the reachability graph is infinite.
+On the other hand, if a net is not k-safe for any k, then there are infinitely many markings, and the construction will not terminate.

 Reachability problem for 1-safe nets

 Let N be a Petri net and m be a marking.
 The reachability problem for N, m is to determine whether $m \in reach(N)$.